bazuker/browserbro/README.md

   "googlesearch": {
     "all": [
       {
-        "description": "A weekly newsletter about the Go programming language ...
-Check out our latest issue for a sample. ...
-Our privacy, anti-spam, and GDPR policies.
-We take these ...", "link": "https://golangweekly.com/",
+        "description": "A weekly newsletter about the Go programming language ...", "link": "https://golangweekly.com/",
         "title": "Golang Weekly"
       },